CycleOfTheAbsurd/docker-oracle-xe/README.md

 cp ~/Downloads/oracle-database-xe-*.rpm files/
 ```

-Change the passwords in the `ENV` section of `docker-compose.yml` then:
+Change the passwords in the `ENV` section of the `Dockerfile` then:

 ```bash
 -- Build Image